 One easy way to help spot fake e-mail messages is to learn the meaning of Top-Level Domains (TLD) -- those three-letter extensions at the end of a web link or e-mail address.
 If the extension doesn't seem to correspond with the type of company or organization it should be representing, exercise caution.

 Here's an example: most university websites will end in .edu, for education (e.g. uiowa.edu).
 If you were being directed to the link uiowa.COM -- an extension intended for commercial uses -- that could be a red flag.

 .gov - *Restricted for government use.
 Note that .gov is the only restricted extension; all the others listed are intended for a purpose, but that doesn’t mean they cannot be used for other unrelated purposes.

-.com - Note that .co.uk is the equivalent of .com in the United Kingdom (Great Britain).
+.com - Note that .co.uk is the equivalent of .com in the United Kingdom.
 Intended for commercial use

 .biz - Intended to be used by businesses

-.info - Intended for informative web sites
+.info - Intended for informative websites

-Country codes: .bz (Belize), .ca (Canada), .cn (China), .de (Germany), .es (Spain), .fi (Finland), .fr (France), .is (Iceland), .it (Italy), .kr (South Korea), .mx (Mexico), .nl (Netherlands), .ro (Romania), .ru (Russia), .to (Tonga), .uk (United Kingdom), .us (United States) - Come across a country code not listed here?
-Look it up in a search engine of your choice (e.g. google or yahoo).
+Country codes: .bz (Belize), .ca (Canada), .cn (China), .de (Germany), .es (Spain), .fi (Finland), .fr (France), .is (Iceland), .it (Italy), .kr (South Korea), .mx (Mexico), .nl (Netherlands), .ro (Romania), .ru (Russia), .to (Tonga), .uk (United Kingdom), .us (United States) Come across a country code not listed here?
+Look it up in a search engine of your choice (e.g. Google or Yahoo).